samjferrett/data_analysis_projects/README.md

 Cleaning of Nashville housing data using SQL

 # movie_analysis
-Exploratory data analysis of movie releases data
+Exploratory data analysis of movie releases data.
 In particular examining the largest contibutors to gross revenue